trustoverip/tswg-keri-specification/spec/spec.md

 #### Validator
 In contrast, a validator is an entity or component that determines that a given signed event associated with an AID was valid at the time of its issuance.
 Validation first requires that the event itself is verifiable; that is, it has verifiable structure and signatures from the current controlling key pairs at the time of its issuance.
 Therefore, a validator must first act as a verifier in order to establish the root authoritative set of keys and verify the associated signatures.
 Once verified, the validator may apply other criteria or constraints to the event in order to determine its validity.
 This may include witnessing and delegation validation.
 The final result of validation may be acceptance of the event into the associated KEL.
 The location of an event in its key event sequence is determined by its sequence number, `sn`.
 The version of an event at a given location in the key event sequence is different or inconsistent with some other event at the same location if any of its content differs or is inconsistent with that other event.

+#### Witness
+A witness is an entity or component designated (trusted) by the controller of an identifier.
+The primary role of a witness is to verify, sign, and keep events associated with an identifier.
+A witness is the controller of its own self-referential identifier which may or may not be the same as the identifier to which it is a witness.

+An identifier witness therefore is part of its trust basis and may be controlled (but not necessarily so) by its controller.
+The purpose of a pool of witnesses is to protect the controller from external exploit of its identifier.
+The terms [[ref: Backer]] and [[ref: Witness]] are closely related in KERI but are not synonyms or interchangeable.

+In an operational sense a witness constitutes an entity that may receive, verify, and store key events for an identifier.
+Each witness controls its own identifier used to sign key event messages, a controller is a special case of a witness.

+#### Watcher
+KERI's alternative to total global ordering and consensus protocols is the duplicity detection mechanism.
+In verification and validation watchers are all that matter; they guarantee that logs are immutable by one very simple rule: "[[ref: first seen]] wins".

+In an operational sense a set of watchers (that the validators trust) record any and all copies of key event logs (KEL) that they see.
+Because these watchers can be anyone and anywhere, any controller of a public identifier is at peril should they choose to publish inconsistent copies of their KEL.
+This removes the incentive to be duplicitous.

 #### Duplicity